 Understanding SPDR Select Sector Fund - Health Care's Unusual Options Activity

-Shares of SPDR Select Sector Fund - Health Care (NYSE:XLV) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $128.56.
+SPDR Select Sector Fund - Health Care (NYSE:XLV) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $128.74 following the option alert.

 - Sentiment: BULLISH